reflectivity/file_format/specification.md

 #          name:         name of the reduction software
 #          version:      *
 #          platform:     * operating system
-#      timestamp:        date and time of file creation
+#      timestamp:        date and time of reduction
 #      computer:         * computer name
 #      call:             * if applicable, command line call or similar
 #      script:           * path to e.g. notebook